vaibhav-webonise/WeatherAppFrontend/README.md

     1.Clone this repository or download zip in your system.

-    `2.After cloning or downloading open this directory in your IDE (visual studio code)` go to file->open folder
+    2.After cloning or downloading open this directory

-    3.Open terminal of your IDE
+    3.Open terminal

     4.Type
         -- $npm install

-    5.Then run your app using follwing command on the terminal -- $npm start
+    5.Then run this app type follwing command on the terminal -- $HTTPS=true npm start
 After follwing these all steps your application will be running on http://localhost:3000/

 Note: Make sure that server is running too before running this app